Letter of Credit Meaning

-A confirmed LC is the one where the advising bank at the request of the issuing bank makes an addition of confirmation that payment will be made.
-The confirming bank is liable in the same way as that of the issuing to LC from bank.
-The confirming bank needs to honor the payment if tendered by the beneficiary.
+A confirmed LC is the one where the advising bank makes additional confirmation at the request of the issuing bank that payment will be made.
+Hence the advising bank is equally responsible for payment.
+Therefore, the confirming or advising bank must bear the cost if the buyer doesn’t pay the sum to the beneficiary.

 #6 – Transferable LC

-It is the type of letter of credit which can be transferred by the beneficiary in whole or part to a second beneficiary which is usually supplier to the seller.
-The second beneficiary cannot transfer it further to another beneficiary.
+The beneficiary can transfer such an LC in whole or in parts to a second beneficiary, usually supplied to the seller.
+However, the second beneficiary cannot transfer it further to another beneficiary.

-In this type of letter of credit LC, the second LC is opened by the beneficiary in the name of second beneficiary wherein the first LC is kept as security for the second one.
-This type of letter of credit is generally opened for suppliers.
+In this type of LC, the second LC is opened by the beneficiary in the name of the second beneficiary, wherein the first LC is kept as security for the second one.
+This type of Letter of Credit (LC) is generally offered to suppliers.

 #8 – Standby LC